barncastle/CASC-Bruteforcer/README.md

 2. Device (string) - "gpu", "cpu" or "all"
 3. Template (string) -  a file path to a list of templates or a single template using `%` as wildcard characters
 4. Mirrored (boolean) - (optional) if set to 1 the wildcard characters will be evenly applied twice
+5. Product (string) - (optional) "wow", "wowt" or "wow_beta", filters the unnamed hashes to a specific build
+5. Excluded Filetypes (string) - (optional) excludes specific [filetypes](https://bnet.marlam.in/filestats.php) from the unknown hashes

 #### Examples
 To test for unknown 5 character mp3s in the `interface/cinematics/` directory: